Western Somali Liberation Front: Decline, formation of ONLF and cessation of operations (1984-1989)

 Throughout the rest of the 1980s the WSLF was mired in a stalemate and unable to expand operations, largely due to hostile Somali rebel groups who served as proxy forces for Addis Ababa.
 An April 1988 agreement between Ethiopia and Somalia would result in the end of the organization's operations, as the Somali government withdrew support and restricted it.
 President Siad Barre had renounced claims on Western Somalia (Ogaden), telling the WSLF leadership that Somalia's security was at stake and forbidding them from engaging in activity that might anger Addis Ababa.
 The 1988 agreement with Mengistu intensified domestic opposition to Barre in Somalia, especially within the Ogaden clan.
 The WSLF, ONLF and other liberation organizations condemned the new foreign policy adopted by Mogadishu.
 By 1989, the WSLF had ceased to be an effective guerrilla force in Ethiopia.

-In the early 1990s, there were still several hundred people who identified themselves as members of the WSLF.
+In the early 1990s, there were still several hundred people who identified themselves as the WSLF.
+As the organization faded, it was replaced in the Somali Region by the Ogaden National Liberation Front and Al-Itihaad Al-Islamiya who continued the struggle for independence from Ethiopia.